38 Roads

 Emmitt at Love

-I'm pleased to announce that final novel in my Raines Family Trilogy, Emmitt at Love, just appeared from All Things That Matter Press, the publisher of the first two books in the series.
+The final novel in my Raines Family Trilogy, Emmitt at Love, is now available from All Things That Matter Press, the publisher of the first two books in the series.
 You can purchase your Kindle or paperback copy here!

 Raines in the Day